What’s the CEFR? English Language Learner Levels Explained

 C1 (Advanced)

-Students’ English skills at the C1 level are already considered advanced, which means they can understand and coherently use complex grammar structures in written and spoken form.
-They can also have a firmer understanding of longer texts and identify implicit meaning.
-At this level, learners are also comfortable in using English in school, work, social activities, and almost all other kinds of situations.
+Students’ English skills at the C1 language level are already considered advanced, which means they can understand and coherently use complex grammar structures in written and spoken form.
+They also have a firmer understanding of longer texts and can identify implicit meaning.
+At this level, learners are also comfortable using English in school, work, social activities, and almost all other kinds of situations.
+A learner at this level will benefit greatly from long-term projects and learning goals as they will likely be able to identify gaps in their own knowledge.

 C2 (Proficient)

-The highest level in the CEFR scale is C1, which is close to native English speaker proficiency.
+The highest level in the CEFR scale is C2, which is close to native English speaker proficiency.
 When students reach this level, it means they can communicate very fluently and precisely even if it’s about complex topics like science and finance.
 They can easily understand almost everything they hear or read in English, regardless of another speaker’s pacing and word choice or the complexity of vocabulary in a text.
+This level of English proficiency allows for more subtle linguistic learning opportunities such as regional accent development and the use of cultural idioms.

-As it merely provides universal guidelines to describe language learner levels, the CEFR isn’t a test.
+As it merely provides universal guidelines to describe language learning levels, the CEFR isn’t a test.
 However, language learners can find out their place on the CEFR in a number of ways.
-Here are some types of language level evaluations students can take.
+Here are some examples of language-level evaluations students can take.

 Placement tests